DmytroHoida/hometask-integration-testing-on-FE/README.md

 ## Run the tests

-Execute the following commang `yarn test` in order to run the test suite.
+Execute the following command `yarn test` in order to run the test suite.
 <br>
 If you see the following, it means that all tests have been run correctly.
 Congratulations!
 ![success](pass.png)